-In my second conversation with my colleague and strategic planning expert, Lisa Tylke, we talk more about strategic planning and how it fits into the fabric of an ever-changing nonprofit and the complex world around it.
+In my second conversation with my colleague and strategic planning expert, Lisa Tylke, we talk more about strategic planning and how it fits into the fabric of an ever-changing nonprofit and the complex world around it:

 Does a strategic plan limit my new ideas?

-Lisa: Yes and no. By its very nature, a strategic planning process provides a forum for pressure-testing ideas and placing them through a filter that asks that asks if these ideas are mission-centric, fiscally viable, and impactful.
+Lisa: Yes and no. By its very nature, a strategic planning process provides a forum for pressure-testing ideas and placing them through a filter that asks if these ideas are mission-centric, fiscally viable, and impactful.
 Within this process, some new ideas become refined to better reflect the organization’s mission, strengthen or broaden its impact, and become more sustainable over time.
 On the flipside, a strategic planning process provides the all-important “space” for new ideas to be generated: ones that are based upon a shared vision and developed through inclusive conversations, brainstorming and shared risk-taking.

 What happens if something changes within the organization or the world around us that impacts our plan?